rajagopal28/pricing-engine-go/README.md

 		return strategies.ApplySubsecuentFactorsToPricing(request, resp, driver_factor_range, secondStrategy)
 	}
 ```
 - Chain of command pattern : One more interesting approach I chose to minimise the lines of code in implementation is to simplify the way the incremental factors are applied on the base price.
 This model is completely dependant on the configurable model and is totally extendable with really less implementation code.
 All credits goes to the *method references*/`Function as a data type` approach supported by Go which helped a long way.
-The actual implemetation of the Chain is completely upto the invoker, however, the chain will continue as long as there is a chain connected to the current one.
+The actual implementation of the Chain is completely upto the invoker, however, the chain will continue as long as there is a chain connected to the current one.
 Code snippet below:
 ```go
 if fn != nil {
   log.Println("Found a chain function, Passing on the result for further computation")